 Azores Airlines Flight Cancellation Compensation

-If your flight gets cancelled within two weeks of your scheduled departure, you may be entitled to compensation up to €600.
-However, there’s a condition – the airline doesn’t have to pay if they rebook you on a different flight that doesn’t mess up your plans too much.
+In the event of a flight cancellation less than two weeks before your scheduled departure, you might get compensation of up to €600.
+But there’s a catch – the airline doesn’t have to pay if they rebook you on a different flight that doesn’t significantly disrupt your travel.

 The airline may not need to compensate you if they offer you a new flight that meets the following conditions: